Asadfaraz/react-birthday-app/README.md

 I can remove each item from the list and also make the whole list clear.

 This webpage is fully responsive and beautifully designed.

+**Please see Live Preview from the Link:** https://birthday-reminder-asad.netlify.app/